aschult5/actiontime/README.md

 ## Design
 ### Assumptions
-* `time` values may only be json numbers
+* `time` may only be a non-zero json number that fits into a float64
-* `action` values may only be json strings
+* `action` may only be a non-empty json string
 * Case-insensitive keys; duplicate normalized keys will follow [go's preference](https://blog.golang.org/json-and-go)
 * Case-sensitive values
-* Empty or missing fields should produce an error
 * Extra fields can be ignored
 * The set of valid `action` values is reasonably small, i.e. will fit into memory
 * No need to persist inputs